 - Disinfect high-contact surfaces in your home, including counters, doorknobs, handrails, etc.

-As of October 21st, 2020, there are a cumulative 101,596 positive cases of COVID-19 in Arkansas.
 In an effort to slow the spread of the disease, keep our community safe, and avoid overburdening our local healthcare system, the following mandates and closures are currently in effect:

 - All Arkansas public schools will remain closed through the remainder of the 2019/2020 school year.

 - Bars and restaurant dining rooms have been closed statewide, though delivery and pick-up are available for many locations.